How to use the documentation system

 Page is not available

-The following message displays when changing the version or language of the help system you are viewing and the current page does not exist in the version you have selected:
+The following message displays when changing the version or language of the documentation system you are viewing and the current page does not exist in the version you have selected:

-There are display issues with the help site I am trying to view
+There are display issues with the documentation site I am trying to view

 The search hangs and no results are returned